superposedinteractive/lumina/README.md

 Lumina is a flexible and powerful first-person shooter framework for the Godot game engine.
 It provides a solid foundation for creating captivating FPS games.

 ## Getting started
-To get started with Lumina, simply download or clone the repository, and import the project into Godot _(any version after 4.0)_ and wait for everything to import.
+To get started with Lumina, simply download or clone the repository, and import the project into Godot _(any version after 4.0)_, then open the `Lumina template project` and wait for everything to import.
 After everything finished importing, press `F5`.
 If Godot reports no errors, then Lumina has been setup successfully!

 ## Further docs